 What’s the best file format for sending important documents?
 For any experienced professional, this question is a no-brainer: you send important documents as PDFs.

-While most PDF readers include functions that allow you to add signatures, an electronic-signature service offers a level of security and efficiency that businesses–especially those that work remotely and/or with multiple external constituents–crave.
+While most PDF readers include functions that allow you to add signatures, an electronic-signature service like DottedSign offers a level of security and efficiency that businesses–especially those that work remotely and/or with multiple external constituents–crave.

 1. E-SIGNATURE SERVICES HELP YOUR TEAM EXCEL IN THE MOBILE WORKPLACE